 Ask specific questions that aim for the heart of the matter.
 This may take some time.
 Gently ask probing questions: Did something specific happen in class?
 What about the service don’t you like?
 What would you want changed?
 Sometimes children and youth are embarrassed to express hidden fears and anxieties.
 “I hate going” may be, in reality, “I don’t want to have to read aloud in class.”
 Or, “None of the other kids talk to me.”
 On the other hand, it could be that the child is expressing a more serious spiritual rebellion.
 Listen to your child.
 Know and clarify the real issues before responding and taking action.
 Acknowledge true feelings, but help your child to reflect on his or her feelings in light of God’s Word.
 Our feelings and emotions need to come under the authority of Scripture.
 As parents, we need to be careful in helping our children see this.
 We must also help them recognize unrealistic expectations.

 I am fully convinced that one of the great challenges we have before us in teaching the next generation to know, honor, and treasure Christ comes in regards to the “know” part.
 While humbling acknowledging that only God can bring about genuine saving faith, we as parents and teachers, have a sacred responsibility to provide our children and students with the essential knowledge they need to understand the Bible and the message of the Gospel.
-After all, you cannot honor and treasure that which you do not know.
-Furthermore, that knowledge must go beyond a simple “rote” memorization of facts.
-The Christian walk requires the mind to interact with the Bible.
-Consider this statement by Dr. Albert Mohler:

 I love the church, and I am so blessed that my family has had the great privilege of living in community with hundreds of godly men and women over the years.
 In regards to my children, the local church loved, equipped, encouraged, and exhorted them in their walk with the Lord.
 They have received a wonderful spiritual legacy, as countless pastors, leaders, teachers, and members have exemplified a life of faith—displaying what it means to love, trust, and walk in obedience to Christ.